 The LoI is a precursor to the Memorandum of Understanding (MoU) that will be signed later in October.

-UniMAP deputy vice-chancellor (Academic and International) Professor Dr Rezuwan Kamaruddin said that the degree programme will provide a path for TVET diploma holders to gain higher academic recognition.
+UniMAP deputy vice-chancellor (Academic and International) Professor Dr Rezuwan Kamaruddin said that the degree program will provide a path for TVET diploma holders to gain higher academic recognition.

 “This is also a platform to produce a highly competent workforce and enhance the students’ skill sets in the future,” he said.ADVERTISING